Charles M. Dickinson: Life

 In the 1896 presidential election, Dickinson was a presidential elector for William McKinley and Garret Hobart.
-In 1897, McKinley appointed him consul-general of Constantinople, in the Ottoman Empire.
-During his time as consul-general, he helped grow trade between America and Turkey and helped establish a direct steamship line between the two countries.
+In 1897, McKinley appointed him consul-general of Istanbul, in the Ottoman Empire.
+During his time as consul-general, he helped grow trade between the United States and the Ottoman Empire and helped establish a direct steamship line between the two countries.
 In 1901, he was also appointed diplomatic agent to Bulgaria.
 However, Ferdinand I of Bulgaria refused to receive him, as he and his ministers were troubled by how he remained consul to Constantinople, their old enemy.

 As diplomatic agent, Dickinson was quickly put to work in freeing American missionary Ellen Maria Stone and Bulgarian missionary Katerina Cilka, who were both kidnapped by the Internal Macedonian Revolutionary Organization.
 As he uncovered more facts about the kidnapping, his enemies began a campaign against him, his life was threatened, and guards were placed around his home.
 Over the course of several months, he negotiated with the kidnappers and, after paying 14,500 Ottoman lira raised by American Sunday schools, was able to get Stone and Cilka released.

 In 1906, Dickinson was appointed one of the first Consul General at Large, assigned to visit and supervise consulates in various countries.
 He resigned in 1907 due to his wife's poor health and returned to Binghamton.

 Dickinson was a member of the Authors Club of New York and the Poetry Society of America, and served as trustee of the Barlow Industrial School.
 In 1867, he married Bessie Virginia Hotchkiss, daughter of congressman Giles W. Hotchkiss.
 She died in 1908.
 Dickinson then married Alice Bond Minard of Poughkeepsie in 1910.
 He had two sons, Giles Hotchkiss Dickinson and Charles Hotchkiss Dickinson, and an adopted daughter, Lady Poynter.

-Dickinson died at home on July 3, 1924.
+Dickinson died on July 3, 1924, at his home in South Mountain Park in Binghamton.
 He was buried in Spring Forest Cemetery.